MA-IBP Frequently Asked Questions

 How many credits are awarded per course?

 The program is a total of 30 credits.
 On average, courses are awarded 1.5 credits.
-Find out what to expect from the Masters of Arts in International Business and Policy admissions process.
+Find out what to expect from the Master of Arts in International Business and Policy admissions process.

 What are the qualifications for admission to the program?

-Applicants should possess a minimum of five years of work experience and demonstrate the potential for leadership.
+It is strongly recommended that applicants possess a minimum of three years of work experience and demonstrate the potential for leadership.
 We seek junior to mid-level to senior-level applicants who endeavor to enrich the business environment and who represent a variety of nationalities, backgrounds, and industries.
 International experience is preferred but not required.

 What degree do I earn upon completion of the program?